A3gisS3c/YASD/README.md

+## Important Note
+This project is now in inactive maintenance mode.
+This means that while I merge pull requests for bug fixes and straightforward issues, I currently lack the time to add new features or expand existing ones.

 ![Logo](/logo.png)
 # YASD - Yet Another Security Dashboard
 YASD serves as a user-friendly frontend for the EDR/SIEM Wazuh, specifically designed for lazy SOC analysts (^^).
 The goal is to provide a simplified and efficient interface that makes security operations more accessible and manageable.